Krzysztof Piątek: Style of play

 During his time in Genoa, Piątek played in a 3–5–2 formation as a main striker, usually on the left, most often supported by Christian Kouamé, a pacey forward with excellent dribbling and passing skills.
 In Milan, he became a lone striker in a 4–3–3 formation, supported by wingers on either side of the pitch.

 Piątek has named Harry Kane and Robert Lewandowski as his two favourite strikers who he wishes to emulate.
 He has also cited Cristiano Ronaldo and Thierry Henry as his childhood inspirations.

 Personal life

-He is married to Paulina Procyk (a lawyer, born 1991).
+He is married to Paulina Procyk.
 The wedding took place on 1 June 2019 in Castle of the Order of St. John in Łagów (Lubusz Voivodeship).

 He is called by fans as "Il Pistolero" (the Gunslinger) due to his habit of Wild West celebration of gun-firing, associated with the 19th century United States.